axem-solutions/example/docs/index.md

 The tutorial covers the following topics:

 1. How to set up and manage a Development Environment for your PC to use containerized tools?
-2. How to containerize a tool?
+2. How to create a new Development Environment?
 3. How to use the containerized Development Environment with VS code?

 At the end of the tutorial you should be able to set up a working Development Environment and dive